hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2174

 And he had abundant fruit.
-He said to his companion, as he was conversing with him, “I am greater than you in wealth and superior in following.”
+He said to his companion, as he was conversing with him, “I am greater than you in wealth and superior in followers.”

 # 2175